 Is Breakfast Really the Most Important Meal of the Day?

 It depends on who you ask!
 If you’re into intermittent fasting, and you commit to eating healthy foods later in the day, then it may not be the most important meal!

 Otherwise, those who skip breakfast (and don’t have a plan) tend to eat compulsively for the rest of the day.
 And no, they’re not eating salads and chicken breasts compulsively – think donuts, pastries and the usual office junk food fare.

 Breakfast skippers wind up with poorer diets overall and increased risk of weight gain/obesity, high blood pressure, heart disease and diabetes.
 Remember what I said earlier about how breakfast/timely eating ‘sets’ blood sugar for the day?
 A habit of consuming a wholesome breakfast meal has a long lasting and important effect on metabolism and chronic disease risk factors.

-Again, it’s all about having a plan and direction to your meal timing.
+Again, it’s all about having a plan and direction to your strategic meal timing.
 Athletes who skip breakfast still have a caloric need that needs to be met.
 Skewed meal timing ends up coming back to bite them at night, which is typically met by cravings for high calorie, sweet stuff (ice cream, cookies, etc).

 The body isn’t wired to process a bunch of sugar at night – this sets up a ripple effect and also increases risk for long-term metabolic dysfunction.
 Our bodies don’t produce a lot of insulin in the evening (because biologically the body is preparing for sleep and recovery) so slamming a ton of sugary, high glycemic foods down the hatch will prove to be a metabolic beatdown!